 Maximizing efficiencies, minimizing waste to support safety

 All healthcare organizations have a different approach to maximizing efficiencies and minimizing waste.
-Reducing occurrences of waste – whether it be wasted time, resources, ideas or material waste – enables organizations to redirect their time, energy and money to support safe environment for both patients and health workers.
+Reducing occurrences of waste – whether it be wasted time, resources, ideas or material waste – enables organizations to redirect their time, energy and money to support a safe environment for both patients and health workers.
 Mitigating defects to improve care, saving time and energy with digital tools and establishing a plan to dispose of healthcare waste are all strategies to start with and build upon.

 Have an effective strategy to increase efficiencies?
 Share yours below!